 Nobody can ignore the possibility of a fire happening where they live.
 Students often live in shared houses – multiple occupancy can increase the risk of fire.
 Follow this advice to reduce the risk of fire happening in your home.

 - Test it Tuesday.
-Test your smoke alarms every week -Test it Tuesday is a good way to remember to test your alarms work.
+Test your smoke and carbon monoxide alarms every week -Test it Tuesday is a good way to remember to test your alarms work.
 At a very minimum, there should be detectors on each floor of your home, ideally in the hallway or on the landing.
 Check that your alarms work – wait for the beep!

 - Plan an escape route.
 Ask yourself this, if there was a fire in your home, how would you get out safely?
 It’s important to know the answer to this.
 Remember to keep the hallways, stairs and doors clear – this could be your escape route in an emergency.

 - Be careful in the kitchen.
 Never cook when under the influence of alcohol or drugs, this impairs your judgement.
 It’s better to get a takeaway on the way home rather than cook and be at risk.
 Never put water onto burning fat, move a burning pan, or leave cooking unattended – doing all these things would put you at risk of getting hurt.

 - Take care with candles.
 Don’t leave candles unattended and make sure they are not close to anything that could catch fire.
 If using tea lights, make sure you put them in a candle holder.

 - Are you a smoker?
 Don’t smoke in bed – it’s too easy to fall asleep and not notice that a cigarette is still burning.
 Make sure you stub it out, completely out.

 If a fire does take place, NEVER fight it yourself.
 Get out – stay out and dial 999!